 Entity Description phi/location/us A US subdivision smaller than a state, such as towns, cities, and counties.
 For example, "Houston".
 Scores are boosted by the presence of a state, a zipcode, or a nearby landmark value.
-For example, "Houston" scores name.ecr

-Entity Description 0.4, while "Houston, Texas" scores 0.65 and "city of Houston, Texas" scores 1.
+For example, "Houston" scores 0.4, while "Houston, Texas" scores 0.65 and "city of Houston, Texas" scores 1.
+State names are normalized in the results to the fullest form (for example, TX to TEXAS).